dmora127/tutorial-ospool-minimap/README.md

 ### GPUs

-The OSPool has GPU nodes available for common use, like the ones used in this tutorial.
+The OSPool has GPU nodes available for common use.
 If you would like to learn more about our GPU capacity, please visit our [GPU Guide on the OSPool Documentation Portal](https://portal.osg-htc.org/documentation/htc_workloads/specific_resource/gpu-jobs/).

 ## Getting Help